keplerlab/katna/README.md

 1) Refer to quickstart section in Katna Reference from https://katna.readthedocs.io/

+### Update: katna version 0.7.1
+Fixed bug where incorrect specification crops were returned by image_module crop_image and crop_image_from_dir method.
 ### Update: katna version 0.7.0
 Added support for video compression in Katna.video module.
 ### Update: katna version 0.6.0